#10 P · Washington Commanders

 Your grade joins the crowd-sourced Fan Verdict.

 On the field, Tress Way grades out as a middling P for Washington Commanders (C Performance).
-Against that production, his deal reads as a clear bargain on the Contract Value Index (A) — the team is paying below what the play would command.
+The money matches the play — the Contract Value Index lands at C+, fairly priced.
 The public read is very positive (A+ Sentiment), drawn from current news and social signal rather than the box score.
 With 12+ seasons of track record, these grades rest on a deep sample.

 Length